risi-kondor/cnine/python/docs/source/tensor_arrays.rst

 ====================

-Applying a binary operation to a tensor array and a regular tensor corresponds to first broadcasting the tensor to an array of the same size and then applying the operation.
+Applying a binary operation to a tensor array and a regular tensor corresponds to first broadcasting the tensor to an array of the same size and then applying the operation cellwise.

 .. code-block:: python